v-sbradley/bacx-pr/topics/rn-dos-donts.md

 - Don't use HTML formatting in tables.
 - Don't use bookmarks as links.
 In the PDF, they will not go to the correct place.
 - Don't use referential links for any links except within the current Release Notes version you are working in.
 For example, referential links to other Release Notes break in the PDF.
+- Don't add border tags to images ([!div class="mx-imgBorder"]).
+The tags result in a non-caption style and strip the alt-text from the PDF during the conversion process.

 ## Do's
 - Do remember to put changes in the Change history (change-history.md) topic.
 See the comments in the topic for formatting you can copy and paste.
-- Do remember to update the TOC file when you add new topics.
+- Do remember to update the TOC file when you add new topics. -
--